 Resources are usually classified into three types, viz. natural, human made and human resources.

-Natural Resource: Resources which are obtained from nature are called natural resources.
+Resources which are obtained from nature are called natural resources.
 Some of the natural resources can be used directly, while for using some others we need the help of some technologies.

 Types of Natural Resources: